Testing code#

 Note

 This section is framed more like training.
-Once dedicated training has been produced this section will likely adapted to provide more concise guidance on the practice.
+Once dedicated training has been produced this section will likely be adapted to provide more concise guidance on the practice.

 TDD typically repeats three steps:

-Red - Write a test that we expect to fail
+Red - Write a test that we expect to fail.

-Green - Write or update our code to pass the new test
+Green - Write or update our code to pass the new test.

-Refactor - Make improvements to the quality of the code without changing the functionality
+Refactor - Make improvements to the quality of the code without changing the functionality.

 This approach provides many benefits beyond good test coverage.
 The iterative nature of TDD encourages you to follow a number of other good practices.
 These include keeping test data minimal and keeping functions or classes simple and focussed on doing one thing well.
 TDD requires practice but is proven to produce clean, robust and adaptable code.